01.CHOICE's top 10 tips

 For example, based on fuel price survey results from MotorMouth, on 15 April 2009, you could save 12c a litre on unleaded petrol in Sydney City if you went to the cheapest service station.
 For an average-sized tank of 60 litres, this translates to a saving of $7.20 each time you fill up.
 It takes only 14 refills to save $100.

 You can also save by filling up when petrol prices are lowest.
 To find out what day of the week is typically cheapest for your area, see the ACCC website.

 The Rudd government tried to improve fuel price transparency by proposing the implementation of a national FuelWatch scheme, but the initiative was rejected by the Senate in November 2008.
 Western Australia's Department of Commerce has been running a state-wide FuelWatch scheme since 2001.
 The scheme requires petrol retailers to 'lock in' their proposed prices for the next 24 hours so that consumers are able to make informed fuel-purchasing decisions.

 Buy clothes from factory outlets – if you’re prepared to spend some time looking, you can make serious savings on most clothes.

-You can also save large amounts on footware.
+You can also save big on footware.
 Opt for mid-price running shoes ($150-$200) that suit your foot type rather than fancy top-range joggers (up to $260).
 And make sure you find out the complete story on design and quality before investing $400 on a pair of high heels.

 8. Become energy efficient